 M. Night Shyamalan Directed Movies Ranked

-There are few filmmakers who have hit the heights that screenwriter-director M. Night Shyamalan has reached over the course of his quarter of a century in cinema.
+There are few filmmakers who have hit the heights that screenwriter-director M. Night Shyamalan has reached over the course of his three decades in cinema.
 His work, from his sophomore feature The Sixth Sense through Unbreakable, Signs, The Village, Split and beyond, has made him one of the most talked about, most critiqued, and most noteworthy filmmakers of his generation.

-During his career, Shyamalan’s art has amassed hundreds of millions of dollars in box office takings, two BAFTA nominations and two Oscar nominations, his well-known narrative-warping twists making for some of the 21st century’s most rewarding experiences and, from time to time, some of its most dumbfounding.
+Shyamalan’s art has amassed hundreds of millions of dollars in box office takings, as well as two BAFTA nominations and two Oscar nominations, and his well-known narrative-warping twists have made for some of the current era’s most rewarding experiences – and some of its most dumbfounding.

-Whether you watch a Shyamalan piece for the greatness of his best constructs or the hilarity of his worst, you can always guarantee that a Shyamalan movie will aim to be the absolute best that it can be.
+Whether you watch a Shyamalan piece for the greatness of his best constructions or the morbidly comedic nature of his worst, you can always guarantee that a Shyamalan movie will aim to be the absolute best that it can be.

 In this edition of Ranked, we at The Film Magazine are pitting all of M. Night Shyamalan’s directorial efforts against one another and judging each in terms of artistic quality, bravery, critical reception and public perception, to judge which are the most unmissable entries into Shyamalan’s filmmaking canon.
 These are: the M. Night Shyamalan Directed Movies Ranked (from worst to best).